scwang524/my-python-docs/docs/Yocto/04_install docker_engine.md

 sudo curl -fsSL https://download.docker.com/linux/ubuntu/gpg -o /etc/apt/keyrings/docker.asc
 ```

-curl: used to download or transfer data from the Internet.
+**`curl`**: used to download or transfer data from the Internet.
 It can support multiple protocols (such as HTTP, HTTPS, FTP, etc.) and can be used in conjunction with other commands.
 -fsSL: These are curl options, which stand for:

     -f: If the downloaded resource cannot be successfully obtained (for example, a web page 404 or 500 error), curl will stop and return an error.
     -s: Tells curl to run without displaying any progress or error messages (i.e., run in silent mode).
     -S: Used together with -s, it allows error messages to be displayed, so that even if silent mode is used, error messages can be displayed when errors occur.
     -L: If the resource requested by curl is redirected, this option tells curl to follow the redirect and continue downloading.
 https://download.docker.com/linux/ubuntu/gpg: This is the URL of the file that curl will download.
 This URL points to the GPG key provided on the official Docker website, which is used to verify the origin and integrity of the Docker package.

--o: This option tells curl to save the downloaded file to the specified path.
+**`-o`**: This option tells curl to save the downloaded file to the specified path.
 Here -o is followed by the path where the file is saved.

-/etc/apt/keyrings/docker.asc: This is the path where the downloaded GPG key is saved. docker.asc is the name of the downloaded GPG key file and is saved in the /etc/apt/keyrings directory.
+**`/etc/apt/keyrings/docker.asc`**: This is the path where the downloaded GPG key is saved. docker.asc is the name of the downloaded GPG key file and is saved in the /etc/apt/keyrings directory.
 This directory is commonly used to store keys for the APT packaging management system.

 ```bash
 sudo chmod a+r /etc/apt/keyrings/docker.asc
 ```

-chmod: command used to change file or directory permissions.
+**`chmod`**: command used to change file or directory permissions.
 It allows users to set read, write, and execute permissions for files or directories.

-    a+r: This is the permission setting option in the chmod command, which stands for:
+*`a+r`**: This is the permission setting option in the chmod command, which stands for:
              a stands for "all", which includes the file's owner, group users, and other users.

-    +r means adding read permission to the specified file or directory.
+**`+r`** means adding read permission to the specified file or directory.
 This means that all users will be able to read the file, but not necessarily modify or execute it.

 Add the repository to Apt sources: